wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks1.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_instrumenting_frameworks1.html
-summary: Learn how to set up your application to send trace data to Wavefront.
+summary: Learn how to set up your application to send metrics, histograms, and trace data to Wavefront.
 ---

 One of the ways to start the flow of traces into Wavefront is to instrument your application.
 Instrumentation enables you to trace a transaction flow from end to end across multiple distributed services, guided by key metrics from your application.
 By displaying a transaction as a _trace_ that consists of a hierarchy of _spans_, you can pinpoint where the transaction is spending most of its time, and discover where it might be failing.